dkshubert/unNESassary/README.md

 # unNESassary
 Yet another NES emulator.
-This is a project started purely for fun to cross off two childhood/teenage dreams from my bucket list:
+This is a project started purely for fun, with the aim of crossing off two childhood/teenage dreams from my bucket list:

 - Writing an emulator
 - Beating Ninja Gaiden